shuhabtrq/RootYoutube/README.md

 # RootYoutube
-RootYoutube is a youtube audio & video downloader
+RootYoutube is a youtube audio & video downloader for Windows